 A woman’s search to find her son uncovers the shocking truth about one of Britain’s darkest periods.

 Struggling with the demons of her past, Emily is a children’s author with a dark secret, and a guilt that threatens to consume her.
 For twenty years she has lived in Brighton, England, trying to forget the day they took her baby from her, just hours after he was born.
 But now, in the summer of 1987, she decides to begin the search for her son.

 Twelve at Christmas

-A brand new anthology of short stories, inspired by the lyrics of the popular Christmas song, ‘The Twelve Days of Christmas‘.
-This collaboration with best-selling crime author, Christoffer Petersen, delves deeper into aspects of many of the characters from his Greenland novels and series, as well as characters from the Sussex Crime Mysteries.
-The stories span different timelines – some looking back into the past of a character, others looking far into the future.
-The spirit of Christmas shines out from the stories, which transport the reader from the far south of England to the furthest reaches of the Arctic.
+The stories in this book were inspired by the lyrics of the popular Christmas song, The Twelve Days of Christmas.
+Each story delves deeper into aspects of many of the characters from the Greenland novels and series written by Christoffer Petersen and the Sussex Crime Mysteries and novels of Isabella Muir.
+The spirit of Christmas shines out from these the stories, which transport the reader from the far south of England to the furthest reaches of the Arctic.